appuio/techlab/additional-labs/development_environment.md

 ## oc cluster up

-Since the Version 1.3 of the OpenShift Client "oc" there is a possibility to start Openshift localy on your Laptop.
+Since the Version 1.3 of the OpenShift Client "oc" there is a possibility to start OpenShift localy on your Laptop.
 This downloads a Dockercontainer which contains an OpenShift installation and starts it.

 Prerequisites:
 * oc 1.3+
 * Docker 1.10

-If all the prerequisits are met and Docker is running, Openshift can be started with:
+If all the prerequisites are met and Docker is running, OpenShift can be started with:

 ```bash
 oc cluster up